• Skip to primary navigation

 Notes

-• I recommend freshly shredding cheese from a block instead of using pre-shredded bagged cheese, which is often coated in an anti-clumping powder that becomes grainy when melted.
+• Use freshly grated cheese: Freshly shredding cheese from a block adds a creamy, smooth consistency to your casserole.
+Pre-shredded bagged cheese is often coated in an anti-clumping powder that becomes grainy when melted.

 Nutrition Estimate